How We Threw a Flamingo First Birthday Party!

 I can’t believe when we first started Bottles & Banter, Olivia wasn’t even born yet.
 And now she’s one year old!
 Everyone and their brother tells you time flies, but it really does – it’s crazy!
 Olivia seems to reach a new milestone and do something new and cool every day.
-Needless to say, we were super excited to plan her first birthday party as we had been waiting so long for her!
-For a summer birthday, we decided to go with a pineapple & flamingo theme.
+Needless to say, we were super excited to plan her first birthday party as we had been waiting so long for her (after a long battle with infertility).
+For a summer birthday, we decided to go with a first birthday flamingo & pineapple theme.
 We thought it was something unique and summery.
 If you’re looking for a birthday theme, we put together our ideas for planning, decor, food, etc. to hopefully provide you with some inspiration.

 We decided to create our own invitations sticking with our flamingo theme and color palette.
 I think they turned out really well and I love the idea of including a picture of the birthday girl/boy.
-We used Vistaprint to print our design as I always find them to be the best value.
+Zazzle is a popular printing option for invitations and they are great value.
 Protip: if you ever design an invitation, birth announcement, etc., print as a postcard.
 They are much cheaper as an invitation and the same quality!
-If you’re looking for a pre-designed invitation where you can customize with your own pictures, I love Tiny Prints.
-Check out this flamingo themed invite.
+If you’re looking for a pre-designed invitation, Etsy has so many cute options.

 The Key: A Dream Cake

 This is one of the most important things to plan for the party, if not the most important.
 Cake is synonymous with birthday parties.
 And it’s one of the best ways to show your creativity with your theme.
 Local Chicago area parents – we used Dream Cakes in Northbrook, IL and they created the most perfect cake.
 I can’t say enough great things about them.
 It turned out AMAZING!